How To Update WordPress Themes

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track any bugs and make sure that the new theme version doesn’t conflict with any existing plugins or settings before installing and activating it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track bugs and verify that all plugins are working fine with the new theme before applying and activating it on a live site.

-If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain name with the same configuration settings (e.g. plugins) and test new theme versions on your test site before applying it to your main website.
+If you’re managing your own website, you can set up a test WordPress site on a subdomain or a separate domain with the same plugins and configuration settings and test new theme versions on your test site before applying it to your live website.

 4. Search Online

-Before updating your theme, it’s a good idea to search online to see if other theme users have reported any serious problems with the new theme version.
+Before updating your theme, it’s a good idea to search online to see if anyone has reported any issues with the new theme version.

-You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for premium WordPress themes, and even for some free plugins).
+You can type the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for paid themes, and even for some free plugins).

 If you have made extensive customizations to your existing theme files, updating your theme could result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

-A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-When you update the “parent theme”, your modifications get preserved through the “child theme.”
+A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
+When you update the “parent theme”, your customizations get preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you plan to use a theme that gets regularly updated.
-You can learn more about child themes by searching online, or visit the WordPress Codex child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you plan to use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or visit the official WordPress child theme page here:

-Some people don’t upgrade their themes regularly, while many upgrade without going through all of the steps listed in the section above.
-As mentioned earlier, the above are “best practice” methods to help you avoid problems.
-Ultimately, it is the website owner’s responsibility to protect their online assets.
+Many people don’t upgrade their WordPress themes regularly, while many upgrade without going through some or all of the steps listed in the section above.
+As mentioned earlier, the above are recommended “best practice” methods for ensuring problem-free upgrades.
+Ultimately, as a website owner, it is your responsibility to protect your digital properties.

-Upgrading your theme in your admin dashboard is simple.
+Upgrading your themes in the WP dashboard is easy.

 Log into your WordPress admin area …

-Depending on what theme(s) you have installed on your site, you may receive an occasional notification in your WP Dashboard that new theme versions are available and require updating …
+Depending on the theme(s) installed on your site, you may receive occasional notifications in your WP Dashboard that new theme versions are available and require updating …

-Updating a WordPress theme in the dashboard is quite simple and easy.
-You can update your WordPress themes using the “Themes” area, or the “Updates” page.
+Updating a theme in the WP dashboard is quite simple and easy.
+You can update your themes using the “Themes” page, or the “Updates” page.

-To see which themes require updating, go to your Themes area.
+You can see which themes require updating by going to your Themes area.

-Select Appearance > Themes from your WP dashboard menu …
+Select Appearance > Themes in your WP dashboard menu …

 Locate the theme that needs to be updated and click on the “Update Available” notice.